Perchindroid/DigimonVPet/README.md

 # How to install
 ## on ESP32 (TTGO T-Display)
 Clone the Repo into VSCode/PlatformIO and just flash it to your device.
-Don't forget to configure your TFT_eSPI library properly (uncommenting/commenting the right line in user_setup_select.h).
+Don't forget to configure your TFT_eSPI library properly (uncommenting/commenting the right line in user_setup_select.h and user_setup.h).
 If you want to use Arduino IDE: the content of main.cpp is equal to arduinos *.ino files.

 ## on other Devices:
 Clone the Repo and configure TFT_eSPI library properly (uncommenting/commenting the right line in user_setup_select.h).
 Then change the define macros for the buttons according to your wiring.